 Clinical Research is a major driver of innovation and central to NHS practice for maintaining and developing high standards of patient care.
 Participating in Clinical research allows patients to get access to new interventions, treatments and medicines.
 Ultimately, investment in research means better and more cost-effective care for patients.

-Click here to find out more about the work of the National Institute for Health and Care Research
+Click here to find out more about the work of the National Institute for Health and Care Research.

 The National Institute for Health Research works with researchers and primary care practitioners such as GPs, practice nurses, pharmacists and dentists to promote the successful delivery of research studies in the NHS.
 We support a wide range of research including studies which look at: